openmrs/openmrs-module-coreapps/README.md

 # Dashboard widgets development

+The widgets are built as part of the module (`mvn clean install`) without having to install Node or NPM manually.
+Nevertheless, if you want to develop widgets installing Node is recommended so that you can iterate faster by building widgets and executing tests continously.

 You need to have Node 6.x installed.
 We recommend using [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows) to install Node.

 The code is at omod/src/main/web